A Rotation-Invariant Framework for Deep Point Cloud Analysis: Experiments

-Noise is common in the acquisition of 3D point clouds.
+\para{Robustness on noise.} \ Noise is common in the acquisition of 3D point clouds.
 This motivates us to introduce the geometric median (which is less sensitive to noise) for formulating our rotation-invariant representations.
 To study our method's robustness to noise, we test its shape classification performance on ModelNet40 using inputs that are corrupted by Gaussian noise of increasing level (variance).
 In this test, we consider four cases: (i) our method with geometric median; (ii) our method with arithmetic mean; (iii) ClusterNet~\cite{chen2019clusternet}; and (iv) RI-ShellConv~\cite{zhang2019rotation}.

-Figure~\ref{fig:noise} plots the shape classification accuracy for the four cases over shape inputs of increasing amount of noise.
-From the results, we can see that using geometric median consistently achieves better performance than using arithmetic mean, while existing rotation-invariant methods are more sensitive to noise.
+Figure~\ref{fig:noise} plots the shape classification accuracy for the four cases using input shapes of increasing amount of noise.
+For ClusterNet, their authors kindly help us generate the results.
+For RI-ShellConv, we use their released code to produce the results.
+From the results, we can see that our method with geometric median consistently achieves better performance than with the arithmetic mean, and existing rotation-invariant methods are more sensitive to noise.